sendbird/sendbird-chat-sample-android/groupchannel-ban-unban-user/README.md

-# Group Channel Ban And Unban User
+# Ban or unban users

-This sample app demonstrates how to ban and unban user in a group channel.
+This sample app demonstrates how to ban or unban user in a group channel on Sendbird Chat SDK for Android.

 ## Requirements